vijaybalebail/JDBC-connections/jdbc_TAC.md

-## ORACLE JDBC 19c pass parameters in JDBC URL
+## ORACLE JDBC 19c  Transparent Application Continuity

 In 19.3 version of Oracle database, The JDBC url now accepts some connection properties as well.